flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

   {{< tabs nested="true" class="pixel" >}}
     {{< tab name="Block 1" active="true" >}}
       {{< linked_img src="sonic/tiles1.png" >}}
+      <figcaption class="caption">4bpp Tiles found in VRAM</figcaption>
     {{< /tab >}}
     {{< tab name="Block 2" >}}
       {{< linked_img src="sonic/tiles2.png" >}}
+      <figcaption>You may notice some weird vertical patterns in here, these are not graphics but 'Tile Maps' (see next section)</figcaption>
     {{< /tab >}}
     {{< tab name="Block 3" >}}
       {{< linked_img src="sonic/tilesobj.png" >}}
+      <figcaption>This block is reserved for sprites</figcaption>
     {{< /tab >}}
   {{< /tabs >}}
-  <figcaption class="caption">4bpp Tiles found in VRAM
-  <br>Last block is reserved for sprites</figcaption>
 {{< /float_block >}}

 {{% inner_markdown %}}
 GBA's tiles are strictly 8x8 pixel bitmaps, they can use 16 colours (4bpp) or 256 colours (8bpp).
 4bpp tiles consume 32 bytes, while 8bpp ones take 64 bytes.

-Tiles are grouped into **charblocks**.
-Each block is reserved for a specific type of layer.
+Tiles can be stored anywhere in VRAM, however, the PPU wants them grouped into **charblocks**: A region of **16 KB**.
+Each block is reserved for a specific type of layer (background and sprites) and programmers decide where each charblock starts.
+This can result in some overlapping which, as a consequence, enables two charblocks to share the same tiles.

-Because each charblock is designed to fit in 16 KB of memory, up to 256 8bpp tiles or 512 4bpp tiles can be stored per block.
-There are six charblocks allocated, which combined require 96 KB of memory: The exact amount of VRAM this console has.
+Due to the size of a charblock, up to 256 8bpp tiles or 512 4bpp tiles can be stored per block.
+Up to six charblocks are allowed, which combined require 96 KB of memory: The exact amount of VRAM this console has.

-Four charblocks are used for backgrounds and two are used for sprites.
+Only four charblocks can be used for backgrounds and two can be used for sprites.
 {{% /inner_markdown %}}

 {{< /tab >}}